SAP-samples/automation-pilot-examples/patch-update-hana-cloud/README.md

-# Patch Update of HANA Cloud Database
+# Update of HANA Cloud Database

 Table of Contents